 We’re worshiping in person again!
 Get all the details on the HOME page under WORSHIP OPPORTUNITIES.

-This Sunday’s worship schedule is on our HOME page.
+There are two in-person worship services every Sunday, plus a youtube livestream.
+Worship schedules and livestream links are on our HOME page.
 In Advent, at Christmas, during Lent, Holy Week, and Easter, there are special services at special times – we’ll list these on the HOME page as well.

-There’s no dress code!
+There’s no dress code.
 You’ll find some women in hats and some men in neckties, but most of us don’t dress up so much.
 Please wear what’s comfortable for you and never, never feel that you have to buy special clothes to worship here.
+Help yourself to a cup of coffee in the narthex (that’s the entrance hall) and let’s start getting to know one another.
+We’re glad you’re here.

-All of God’s people are welcome at the Lord’s table – it belongs to Jesus, not to us.
+All of God’s people are welcome to share in Holy Communion.
+The table belongs to Jesus, not to us.
 Communion is offered at every Sunday service.
 Please don’t be concerned about whether you are standing in the right place, saying the right words, or doing the right actions.
 Come to the table and be fed.

 A church is people, not a building, but we have worked lovingly to make our building a special place.
-Here are some places that show important things about St. Thomas.
+Here are some places to explore at St. Thomas.

-– Because the Spirit reaches out to each one of us and awaits our prayerful response, our prayer garden, just south of the church, is a place for quiet meditation.
-Other good places for quiet prayer include the sanctuary itself and the Spirit Window in Heritage Hall.
+Because the Spirit reaches out to each one of us and awaits our prayerful response, our prayer garden, just south of the church, is a place for quiet meditation.
+Other good places for quiet prayer include the sanctuary itself, the Spirit Window in Heritage Hall, and the small labyrinth in the Community Garden on the hillside, south of the building.